jonnykry/infilcheck/README.md

 3. Completing the rest of the Twilio tutorial is not necessary, you may if you wish.
 4. Select the pound sign on the far right side (looks like this #).
 5. Select Verified Caller IDs.
   * Here you must add every phone number you wish to be able to be texted by your Heroku application.
-You should see the number you verified you humanity with already listed.
+You should see the number you verified your humanity with already listed.

 ### Amazon Web Services
 Amazon Web Services is used for S3 storage to store and serve the `.avi`/`.gif` files.